sourcenetwork/defradb/SECURITY.md

 ## Commitments

-1. We respond to security incidents and addressing vulnerabilities.
+1. We respond to security incidents and address vulnerabilities.
 2. We collaborate to establish a disclosure time frame for the reported vulnerability.
 During this time, we will either develop a fix or accept the risk, followed by disclosing the vulnerability.
 3. We are transparent, ensuring that our community remains informed about incidents affecting them.